 William W. Burke has served as a member of our board of directors since September 2015.
-Since December 2013, Mr. Burke has been a consultant to companies in the medical device industry.
-From November 2009 to December 2013, Mr. Burke served as Executive Vice President and Chief Financial Officer of IDEV Technologies, a developer of medical devices used by interventional radiologists, vascular surgeons and cardiologists that was acquired by Abbott Laboratories in 2013.
-From 2004 to 2007, Mr. Burke served as Executive Vice President and Chief Financial Officer of ReAble Therapeutics, a diversified orthopedic device company that was sold to the Blackstone Group in a going private transaction in 2006 and subsequently merged with DJ Orthopedics in 2007.
-Mr. Burke remained with ReAble until 2008.
-From 2001 to 2004, Mr. Burke served as Chief Financial Officer of Cholestech Corporation, a medical diagnostic products company.
-Mr. Burke currently serves on the board of directors of LDR Holding Corporation, a publicly traded company focused on designing and commercializing novel and proprietary technologies for the treatment of spine disorders, and Invuity, Inc., a publicly traded company using advanced photonics to provide surgeons with improved direct visualization of surgical cavities during minimally invasive and minimal access surgical procedures.
-We believe Mr. Burke is qualified to serve on our board of directors because of his business experience with other medical technology companies and his experience as chief financial officer of other companies, including other publicly traded companies.
+Since January 2014, he has been a consultant to companies in the medical device industry.
+Since November

+2015, Mr. Burke has served as President of Austin Highlands Advisors, LLC, a provider of strategic advisory services to emerging growth technology companies.
+He served as Executive Vice President & Chief Financial Officer of IDEV Technologies, a peripheral vascular devices company, from November 2009 until the company was acquired by Abbott Laboratories in August 2013.
+He was retained by Abbott through December 2013 to assist with post-acquisition integration.
+From August 2004 to December 2007, he served as Executive Vice President & Chief Financial Officer of ReAble Therapeutics, a diversified orthopedic device company which was sold to The Blackstone Group in a going private transaction in 2006 and subsequently merged with DJO Incorporated in late 2007.
+Mr. Burke remained with ReAble until June 2008.
+From 2001 to 2004, he served as Chief Financial Officer of Cholestech Corporation, a publicly traded medical diagnostic products company.
+Mr. Burke has served on the board of directors of LDR Holdings, a publicly traded developer of innovative spinal implants, since October 2013, and Invuity, Inc., a publicly traded developer of advanced surgical photonics devices, since May 2015.
+He also served as a member of the board of directors of Medical Action Industries, a publicly traded manufacturer of disposable medical products, from August 2004 to October 2014, when the company was acquired by Owens & Minor.
+Mr. Burke was selected to serve on our board of directors because of his business experience with other medical technology companies, and his experience as the chief financial officer of other companies, including other publicly traded companies.

 Jordan S. Davis has served as a member of our board of directors since September 2012.
-Mr. Davis is a Managing Partner and co-founder of Radius Ventures, the investment advisor to the Radius Funds, a venture capital firm focused on growth equity and expansion-stage health and life sciences companies.
-Prior to founding Radius in 1997, from 1992 to 1996, Mr. Davis served as a Managing Director at KBL Healthcare, Inc., a health and life sciences venture capital and investment banking firm, where he also served as Vice President and Director of KBL Healthcare Acquisition Corp., a publicly traded acquisition company, which he co-founded.
-Mr. Davis began his career as an Associate in Morgan Stanley & Co.'s Private Wealth Management and International Sales and Trading operations.
-Mr. Davis founded Cambridge Heart, Inc., a medical technology company that developed and commercialized a device to non-invasively identify patients at risk of sudden cardiac death, and Voxware, Inc., a speech technology company and early entrant in the voice over IP market, both of which completed initial public offerings in 1996.
-Mr. Davis served on the public company board of Athersys, Inc. beginning in June 2007 and effectively resigning in June 2010, and currently serves on the board of directors of BioStorage Technologies, Inc., Endogastric Solutions, Inc., Healthsense, Inc., MID Surgical and HealthCorps.
+Mr. Davis is a Managing Partner of Radius Ventures, a venture capital firm focused on growth equity and expansion-stage health and life sciences companies, which he co-founded in 1997.
+Mr. Davis has served on numerous public and private company boards and currently serves on the board of directors of Endogastric Solutions, Inc. and Healthsense, Inc., both Radius portfolio companies.
+In addition, Mr. Davis serves on the board of directors of HealthCorps, a non-profit organization engaged in educating youth on nutrition, fitness and mental resilience.
+Mr. Davis was a co-founder of Cambridge Heart, Inc., a medical technology company that developed and commercialized a device to non-invasively identify patients at risk of sudden cardiac death, and Voxware, Inc., a speech technology company and early entrant in the VoIP market, both of which completed initial public offerings in 1996.
 We believe Mr. Davis is qualified to serve on our board of directors because of his extensive industry, investment and capital markets experience.